Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 -

-Another rotating meteorite produced one of the most absurd theories misdirectional science has ever excreted.
+Another rotating meteorite produced one of the most absurd theories that misdirectional science has ever excreted.
 Hopefully, we will get to it in part two. ↩

 -